Out-of-Band Modality Synergy Based Multi-User Beam Prediction and Proactive BS Selection with Zero Pilot Overhead: Introduction

 \subsection{Beam Training}

 Beam management in mmWave communications systems has two key challenges: improving beam training performance and reducing pilot overhead.
-Traditional solutions can be roughly divided into three categories: (i) Constructing adaptive beam codebooks to reduce beam searching times and save spectrum resources \cite{qi2020hierarchicala}; (ii) Designing beam tracking techniques to avoid frequent beam sweeping and enhance robustness \cite{jayaprakasam2017robust}; (iii) Leveraging channel state information (CSI) and efficient compressive sensing tools to refine the optimal beam and improve the accuracy \cite{chen2023accurate}.
-However, these approaches inevitably utilize pilot signals to perceive mobile users (MUs), which introduce significant pilot overhead increasing with the scale of transmit antenna array, whereas visual modality can provide OOB sensing capability at the same cost, regardless of the scale of transmit antenna arrays.
+Traditional solutions can be roughly divided into three categories: (i) Constructing adaptive beam codebooks to reduce beam search time and save spectrum resources \cite{qi2020hierarchicala}; (ii) Designing beam tracking techniques to mitigate frequent beam sweeping \cite{jayaprakasam2017robust}, or beam prediction techniques to enable proactive beam switching \cite{li2023machine}; (iii) Exploiting channel state information (CSI) or signal echoes to estimate the location or trajectory of mobile users (MUs), thereby determining the optimal beam direction directly \cite{chen2023accurate, zhao2025interferencerobust, zhao2025nearfield}.
+However, these approaches inevitably utilize pilot signals to perceive MUs, which introduce significant pilot overhead increasing with the scale of transmit antenna array and the number of users, whereas visual modality can provide OOB sensing capability at the same cost, regardless of the scale of transmit antenna arrays and user density.
 In \cite{xu2023computer}, the camera on a vehicle was utilized to perceive the surrounding environment for beam alignment, which eliminated the pilot overhead.
 In \cite{jiang2022computer}, the visual data captured by cameras at the BS was utilized to enable a fast beam tracking and refining process in a prototype system.
 In addition, the location data of both the receiver vehicle and its neighboring vehicles were exploited in \cite{wang2019mmwave} to capture situational awareness, thereby reducing beam search overhead.

 Although these studies have shown that utilizing OOB modalities is able to enhance beam training performance while reducing the overhead in single-user systems, how multiple OOB modalities can be synergized to identify and distinguish users in multi-user communication systems is still challenging and remains uninvestigated.
 To cope with these challenges, \cite{ahn2022machinea} assumed all visually detected objects were users, which is not feasible in a practical scenario.
 The works \cite{xu2023multiusera, charan2024user, depinho2020visionaideda} utilized beam sweeping to identify and distinguish users in visual data.
 However, continual beam sweeping synchronized with image acquisition introduces substantial pilot overhead, which contradicts the original intention of using OOB modality.
 Therefore, how to fully reap the benefits from OOB sensing capability to reduce communication overhead in multi-user systems deserves further investigation.